battleaxedotco/tool-docs/docs/overlord/troubleshooting.md

 #### Delete the prefs file
 1. Go to Finder
 2. Pull down the GO menu
-3. Hold the ALT key and Library will appear
+3. Hold the ALT/Opt key and Library will appear
 4. Click to open the `/Library/` folder
 5. Navigate to `/Library/Application Support/BattleAxe/Overlord/config/`
 6. Delete `prefs.json`